Joshua Resnick / AdobeStock

 Are you looking to recharge?
 Want some time away from work to tackle side projects?
 Or hoping to further your skill set to make you better at your job? then a sabbatical could be the right move for you.
-Find out what a sabbatical is, why you should take one, and how to make it happen.

 A sabbatical usually refers to a full-time employee's extended leave or career pause of at least two months.
 In general, employees use it to complete some body of work, such as research or writing.
 Sabbaticals may be paid or unpaid, but they usually involve the guarantee of a position being held open with the stipulation that the employer will allow employees to return to work at the end of it.

 Some companies offer sabbaticals, while others may be open to the idea of sabbaticals if employees make propositions.

 Sabbatical actually started as a biblical term from ancient Hebrew culture, which decreed that every seventh day should be a day of rest, and every seventh year should be a year of rest, to forgive debts, free those in bondage and servitude, and let the land fallow.
 Sabbatical comes from the word Sabbath, which literally means “rest.”

 There are many benefits to taking a sabbatical.

 Sabbaticals provide countless opportunities for you.
 Your activities don't even need to be related to your job.
 Here are some ideas for how to spend your sabbatical:

 Many people think that you need to be at a certain level in your career or age to take a sabbatical, but that's because there are myths surrounding sabbaticals.
 Let's clear those up.

 As with any perk you may request, it’s best to present the benefits and contributions your sabbatical will bring to the company, as opposed to the personal benefits it will provide you.